AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 3. QMX+ Companion PCB - from this repo

 # Group build manager
-Usually in group builds it is the responsibility of a group build manager to:
+Usually in group builds it supoposed to be the responsibility of a group build manager to:
 1. Order PCB's.
 2. Assemble kit bags.
 3. Burn Arduino bootloader and load the sketch from this repo into it.